 Love and gifts!
 How to plan a BRIDAL SHOWER (budget-friendly!)
 How exciting!
-It’s time for bridal shower planning!
-From bridal shower invitations, bridal shower themes to bridal shower gifts, we are sharing budget-friendly tips on how to plan a bridal shower and actually enjoy the process!
+From invitations, themes to gifts, we are sharing budget-friendly tips on how to plan a bridal shower and actually enjoy the process!

 - Figure out who the lead planner is